ffromani/pack8s/README.md

 `gocli` makes not much sense since the tool is simple and very stable.
 The quicker and safer way is to provide a drop-in podman-compatible replacement, hence `pack8s`

+## How do you pronounce "pack8s"?
+It is pronounced "pak-eight-z", much like "packets".

 ## license
 Apache v2 (same as `kubevirtci`)